 I participated for four nights to Digia’s API Hackatemia, the acronym API referring to Application Programming Interface i.e. how you can access either data or system of a company or system.
 The Hackatemia was a four-day event for technical and business development experts joining forces to learn about APIOps® Cycles, an open source method developed by Digia and in addition to learning, 16 teams were competing in developing products, services and APIs to meet the consumer or society needs.

 The ideation phase was like service design, just ideating crazy ideas and then funneling them into a concrete service.
 I would argue that with APIs you create services in the way service dominant logic defines a service.
 The physical object is just a mean to access the service being that formed of data and /or devices.
-As a matter of fact, the end user does not even need to think what the
+As a matter of fact, the end user does not even need to think what the thinking process has predecessed the end-result.

 The logic in API thinking builds naturally on loosely coupled networks.
 You can call the others as partners, service providers or clients but without ecosystem thinking it would be challenging to utilize or benefit of the APIs.